-COMMERCIAL SATELLITE COMMUNICATION (COMSATCOM) SERVICES (MAY 2023)
+COMMERCIAL SATELLITE COMMUNICATION (COMSATCOM) SERVICES (MAY 2019)

 (a) General background.
-A Special Item Number (SIN) has been established for Commercial Satellite Communications (COMSATCOM) services, focused on transponded capacity and fixed and mobile subscription services, to make available common COMSATCOM services to all Ordering Activities.
+Special Item Numbers (SINs) have been established for Commercial Satellite Communications (COMSATCOM) services, focused on transponded capacity (SIN 132-54) and fixed and mobile subscription services (SIN 132-55), to make available common COMSATCOM services to all Ordering Activities.